 As discussed above, it is common for the parties to agree to carve-out certain exceptions to EOR provisions.
-According to the ABA studies, "fraud" is a common carve-out to EOR provisions, present in over 80% of the agreements reviewed in seven of the eight studies.
+According to the ABA studies, "fraud" is a common carve-out to EOR provisions, present in over 80% of the agreements reviewed in eight of the nine studies.
 In deals that included a fraud carve-out, there is a steady trend to define fraud with some specificity.
 According to the ABA studies, commonly used definitions for fraud were "actual fraud," "intentional fraud," "actual knowledge of breach when made," "express intention to deceive," and "common law fraud."

-Other common carve-outs from EOR provisions are for: "intentional misrepresentations," increasing to 43% in the 2017 study before dipping to 20% in the 2019 study, and "equitable remedies," present in 86% of the agreements reviewed in the 2019 study, jumping from 56% in 2011.
-Exclusions for "breaches of covenants" have been present in a relatively small percentage of the agreements reviewed and seemingly on the decline (down from 18% in 2005 to 9% in 2019).
+Other carve-outs from EOR provisions are for "intentional misrepresentations," seen in 43% of deals in the 2017 study before dipping to 20% in the 2019 study and further to 16% in the current 2021 study, and "equitable remedies," which were present in 91% of the agreements reviewed in the 2021 study.
+Exclusions for "breaches of covenants" have been present in a relatively small percentage of the agreements reviewed and seemingly on the decline (down from 18% in 2005 to 9% in 2019 to 1% in 2021).